 The “BIRDS OF PREY PROTECTION FOUNDATION” is a non-governmental and non-profit organization.
 Numerous activities of the Foundation are taking place in the field of protection and conservation of endangered species and their natural habitats, as well as on the return of extinct species.

 Our mission is to protect and preserve the most endangered group of birds of prey, as an essential part of Serbia’s biological diversity.

-Our goal is to increase the chances of survival of endangered species, the return of Griffon Vultire to the areas of eastern Serbia where it once lived, the reintroduction of extinct species of vultures who were once part of Serbia’s fauna: the Bearded Vulture, Black Vulutre and Egyptian Vulture.
+Our goal is to increase the chances of survival of endangered species, the return of Griffon Vulture to the areas of eastern Serbia where it once lived, the reintroduction of extinct species of vultures who were once part of Serbia’s fauna: the Bearded Vulture, Black Vulture and Egyptian Vulture.

 Bulevar Despota Stefana 142